jamie-allen/chariot_day_2012/scala/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Currying

-* Currying is the conversion of a function of multiple parameters into a chain of functions that accept a single parameter.
-A curried function accepts one of its arguments an returns a function that acccepts the next argument.

-!SLIDE transition=fade
-# Currying
 .notes Take a function that takes 2 parameters (Product), and curry it to create a new function that only takes one parameter (Doubler).
 We "fix" a value and use it to apply a specific implementation of a product with semantic value.
 Functions are automatically curry-able in ML and Haskell, but have to be defined explicitly as such in Scala.
 Note the _ is what explicitly marks this as curried.

 	def product(i: Int)(j: Int) = i * j // product: (i: Int)(j: Int)Int